 I. Day 1

 II.
 Immediately or As Soon As Practical

-● Involved officers shall notify their immediate supervisor and Emergency Communications Division (“ECD”), which notifies the Field Operations Bureau, which then notifies key responders to OIS incident scenes, including personnel from SFPD: Command Staff, Homicide, Crisis Incident Response Team (“CIRT”), IAD, FDRB, Legal Division, RMO, Police Commission; DA; and OCC.
+● Involved officers shall notify their immediate supervisor and Emergency Communications Division (“ECD”), which notifies the Field Operations Bureau, which then notifies key responders to OIS incident scenes, including personnel from SFPD: Command Staff, Homicide, Crisis Incident Response Team (“CIRT”), IAD, FDRB, Legal Division, RMO, Police Commission; DA; and DPA.

 ● Supervisor shall be responsible for scene until Homicide arrives.

 ● Homicide Detail, upon arriving at scene, shall assume command of scene and investigation, coordinate with all responders, and manage all aspects of evidence collection, non-officer witness interviews, and incident scene “walkthroughs.”

 ● IAD representatives shall participate in “walk through” of scene and observe Homicide interviews of officers via closed circuit feed.

 ● CSI shall collect physical evidence, and perform associated forensic field work.

 ● Legal Division shall ensure evidence beneficial for litigation is seized and document scene.